PEDS - Information for Centers

 • When you enroll, we will ask you a few questions about environmental health practices at your center.

-• After you enroll your center, we will need your help to share information about this voluntary study with families of children in your toddler classrooms.
+• After you enroll your center, we will need your help to share information about this voluntary study with the families of 3- to 5-year old children.

-• Your center would provide a quiet space for a member of our team to conduct brief child assessments when participating children are 2 years old, and again when they are 3 years old.
-These assessments take 20-40 minutes per child.
+• A member of our team would visit you center one time: your center would provide a quiet space for us to conduct brief child assessments with participating children.
+These assessments take around 30 minutes per child.

-• Your center would allow our staff to collect water and dust samples during our visit to your center when participating children are 2 years old.
+• Your center would allow our staff to collect water and dust samples during our visit to your center.
+We will share your center's results and our team's recommendations for your center after our lab analyzes the samples.

 Visit our FAQ page to learn more, or contact a member of our study team with any questions.